ASTR 1210 (O'Connell) Study Guide

 to the major scientific and political controversies surrounding

-Nonetheless, simple mathematics demonstrates that the rapid
+Nonetheless, the rapid

 (exponential!) growth of the human species (see Study Guide 9) coupled